aljazsim/cli-typescript-code-organizer/README.md

 - fix issue with access modifiers not being correctly updated
 - fix issue with leading and trailing comments being lost
+- fix issue with unused imports not being removed correctly